Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Misusing Oxycodone: The Dangers of Misusing Oxycodone

-Misusing oxycodone is (unfortunately) very common.
-Anyone who takes more of their medication than a doctor recommends — or uses the drug without a prescription — is misusing it.
-But some people also misuse the drug by ingesting it in a way other than prescribed orally – either by snorting, smoking, or injecting.
+Anyone who takes more of their medication than a doctor recommends—or uses the drug without a prescription—is misusing it.
+But some people also misuse the drug by ingesting it in a way other than prescribed orally, such as by snorting, smoking or injecting the drug.

 What Are the Common Ways People Misuse Oxycodone?

-Oxycodone pills typically come in two formulations.
+Oxycodone pills typically come in two formulations, and both are taken orally.
 One delivers the full analgesic load at once (immediate release) and the other slowly (time release).
-Both of these formulations are oral (by mouth).
-[2]

 These are some of the ways people misuse oxycodone pills, along with the dangers associated with each method: